-Accordingly, this policy seeks to address risks to the safety of individuals and property, including violations of Oberlin College policy and local, state, and federal laws.
+Accordingly, the Trespass Policy seeks to address risks to the safety of individuals and property, including violations of Oberlin College policy and local, state, and federal laws.
 The Community Advisory Board, consisting of both college and community members, reviews the policy on an ongoing basis.
 The policy was revised as of September 2013.

 Criminal Trespass (Source: Ohio Revised Code section 2911.21)

 Any person who poses a safety risk, including but not limited to having committed or committing a violation of Oberlin College policy or of local, state, or federal law, may be immediately issued a written warning, a one-year trespass order, or an ongoing trespass order prohibiting them from accessing all Oberlin College property as ordered by the director of Campus Safety or designee.

 The decision whether to issue a warning or order will depend on all relevant circumstances surrounding the incident, including but not limited to the following factors: involvement of individuals under the age of 18; any prior offenses or warnings; and or ongoing safety risks.
 A list of Oberlin College properties included in a trespass notice appears at the end of this document.

 An ongoing trespass order shall be subject to automatic review by the appeal committee, as constituted below, and that committee shall deliver the results of its review in writing to the respondent within 30 days.
 Campus Safety will maintain a written record of warnings, which shall be considered in responding to any future offenses.

 Campus Safety will provide reasonable notice of written trespass orders by one or more of the following means: in person, by certified mail, and or by any other reasonable means.
 The written order will include an explanation of the basis for the order.